oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 * **getWorkflow(workflowName)** - extracts Workflow object by it's name;
 * **getActiveWorkflowByEntityClass(entityClass)** - returns active Workflow that is applicable to passed entity class;
 * **hasActiveWorkflowByEntityClass(entityClass)** - check is there an active workflow for entity class;
-* **getWorkflowsByEntityClass(entityClass, workflowName)** - returns list of Workflow objects which is applicable to passed entity class.
-Has possibility to get single Workflow object if specify workflowName as second parameter;
+* **getWorkflowsByEntityClass(entityClass, workflowName)** - returns list of Workflow objects applicable to specified entity class.
+It may return only one Workflow object if specify workflowName as second parameter;

 Step
 ----